akash-mitra/bootyman/readme.md

 ##### Services

 In the above request, a `services` parameter is also passed.
 This parameter is optional.
 However, this parameter can contain names of services or commands that need to be started or executed respectively in the newly created VM.
+Below is a list of services that are currently supported.

+1. `laravel-queue` - This will start the laravel queue service along with `supervisorctl`
+2. `laravel-passport` - This will start laravel passport service.

+##### Commands

 Under the `commands` array, you can provide number of `shell` commands that you wish to execute once the booty in provisioned (these are passed via `cloudinit` parameter).
+These commands are executed with `appuser` privilege.